 - Revelation 16:18-19 (KJV)

-This will be an even BIGGER earthquake than the one that will happen during Ezekiel’s Fire and during the Great Flood.
-We will be talking more about the earthquake that happens during Ezekiel’s Fire, but it is understandable if you think that the Earthquake in Revelation 16 is the same one that occurs in Isaiah 30.
-But, as we go through the other evidence about Gog and Magog it will be clear that there are two really big earthquakes.
+This will be an even BIGGER earthquake than the one that will happen during Ezekiel's Fire, and maybe even bigger than the one that happened during the Great Flood.
+I talk more in my other book, about the earthquake that happens during Ezekiel's Fire, but it is understandable if you think that the earthquake in Revelation 16 is the same one that occurs in Isaiah 30.
+But, as we go through the other evidence about Gog and Magog it will be clear that they are not the same.

 The Great City

-Imagine what would happen to the rest of Jerusalem, when that occurs.
-I mean, where the Mount of Olives once stood, Zechariah describes the newly created valley as ‘גדול מאד’ (very big).
-And, I know from personal experience that the Mount of Olives is right up against the Old CIty of Jerusalem.
+Imagine what would happen to the rest of Jerusalem when that occurs.
+Where the Mount of Olives once stood, a newly created valley described as גדול מאד (very big) will be created.
+And, I know from personal experience that the Mount of Olives is right up against the Old City of Jerusalem.
 The fulfillment of Zechariah 14:4 by creating a very big valley at the Mount of Olives, would DEFINITELY split Jerusalem into three parts.
 And NOTHING in Jerusalem would be left standing.

 Zechariah 14 Is Not About Gog And Magog

 Since the rest of Zechariah 14 speaks about events that follow Armageddon, and then the Millennium, I will leave that for you to look at.
-But, before moving on to the Book of Daniel, let’s ask ourselves if what we saw here is like the coming of Gog and Magog.
+But, before moving on to the Book of Daniel, let's ask ourselves if the description of the Antichrist is like the coming of Gog and Magog.

 Zechariah 14 is definitely not about Gog and Magog.
 Here's why: